PolarFox27/JobsMod/README.md

 # Jobs
-Welcome to the Jobs github !
+Welcome to the Jobs GitHub !
 In here you will find the source code of the mod, some descriptions and explanations, a Wiki to help you set it up in your Minecraft world and some templates !
 ***
 Jobs is a mod that adds a jobs system to Minecraft, to give a new dimension of progress to your games.
 You will have to gain xp for each jobs to unlock items and blocks.
 The best part is that it is completely customizable !
 You can create your own jobs and choose precisely which items you must unlock and how you gain xp for the different jobs.